jflamy/owlcms4/docs/InstallationOverview.md

 ![CloudHostingOwlcms](img/InstallationOptions/CloudHostingOwlcms.svg)

-We provide instructions for the following variations

-- **Fly.io**: Fly.io is a service available world-wide where owlcms can be hosted free of charge -- they provide a free level of service See the [Fly Cloud Installation Instructions](Fly).
-- **Docker**: if you have your own hosting, you can deploy a docker image using [Docker Instructions](Docker)

 All the various display screens and devices connect to the cloud using the competition site's network.

+The preferred cloud deployment solution is hosting on **fly.io**.
+Fly.io is a service available world-wide where owlcms can be hosted free of charge.  owlcms has a [web application to automate the installation](https://owlcms-cloud.fly.dev) on the fly.io cloud.
+For details, see the [Fly Cloud Installation Instructions](Fly).

+If you have your own hosting, you can also deploy a docker image using [Docker Instructions](Docker)

 ## Public Scoreboard